VERIFY BEFORE RELYING

 If it is translation delay, practice short timed sets.

-Pass Florida can help with the Florida-specific practice side: 1,002 questions, 19 diagnostics, Math Coach, Trap Library, six modes, offline access, optional sync, and lifetime updates for one $39.99 purchase.
+Pass Florida can help with the Florida-specific practice side: 1,002 questions, a 19-topic diagnostic, Math Coach, Trap Library, Confidence Calibration, six modes, offline access, optional sync, and lifetime updates for one $39.99 purchase.
 It is not a Spanish course, but it is useful if you need repeated English-language Florida exam practice.

 Exam-Day Checklist for Spanish or ESL Candidates